 The school is situated near the centre of the UK with excellent road, rail and air links.
 There are 3 major airports in the region with a very comprehensive schedule of internal and International flights.
 The road and rail networks in particular offer excellent links to all major cities and areas of interest in the UK be it for shopping and nightlife (Birmingham, Stoke and Manchester) or the great outdoors in the shape of Cannock Chase, the Peak District, Lake District and North Wales.
 London in particular is a little over 1 hour by train and with proposed introduction of HST possibly even less.

 The area also boasts many major attractions such as Alton Towers, Drayton Manor Park West Midlands Safari Park, Warwick Castle to name but a few.
 The West Midlands arguably has the largest diversity of leisure activities in the UK and almost certainly the most accessible.
 Many of the trusts run a variety of extracurricular activities from Skiing to music.
 UHNS has an amateur orchestra that trainees are welcome to join.

 The overall satisfaction of our trainees with our Programme is reflected in the GMC reports.
 (See the GMC Training Surveys for more details) and Wolverhampton appeared in the top ten Trusts for overall foundation trainee satisfaction last year.

 The careers service is very well established, with dedicated careers advisors and counsellors.
 Less-than-full-time training is welcomed, and the region has one of the best support services in the country for such trainees.

 WMN School encourages Foundation doctors to participate in local (Trust) forums and the University Foundation Committees and Foundation Programme Management Group.
 Additionally, there are national forums conducted by the UKFPO.

-Please see a current trainee testimony by clicking here.
+Please see trainee testimonial here.